YukiYJ/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello!
-I'm a final-year undergraduate learning at The Hong Kong Polytechnic University, majoring in Computing and minoring in Applied Mathematics.
-My research interests include Text Mining and Machine Learning.
+I'm a final-year undergraduate studying at the Department of Computing, The Hong Kong Polytechnic University.
+My major is Computing, and I also minor in Applied Mathematics.
+My research interests include Text Mining and Deep Learning.
+I hope to combine Software Engineering with Artificial Intelligence technology, so as to produce meaningful software applications.
 Now I am conducting my capstone project, "Performance Evaluation using Artificial Intelligence", under the supervision of Dr. Yan Liu.